John V, Count of Nassau-Siegen: Marriage and issue

 The double wedding of Elisabeth and Mary was held at Siegen Castle.
 A banquet was also held in the city hall in Siegen at which both brides and grooms were present.
-The feast with the city magistrates was paid for by the brides’ father and the city council donated 16 oxen and 19 pigs for the feast.
-On 16 February 1506, the ʻBeilagerʼ of the two sisters was celebrated in Dillenburg with the greatest of festivities.
+The feast with the city magistrates was paid for by the brides' father and the city council donated 16 oxen and 19 pigs for the feast.
+On 16 February 1506, the "Beilager" of the two sisters was celebrated in Dillenburg with the greatest of festivities.
 The purchase of gold fabric for 747 guilders and silk fabric for 396 guilders at the trade fair in Mainz for these celebrations and the wedding of their brother William in Koblenz in May 1506, as well as the unusually high total expenditure of 13,505 guilders in the accounts of 1505/1506, show that these weddings must have been splendid events.